 Mrvich uses pre-jarred mango pineapple spread for his glaze base.
 If you can’t find a mango pineapple blend, Mrvich suggests going with either mango jam preserve or pineapple preserve.
 But, he says you don’t have to stick with these flavors.
-Just let your imagination, and taste buds, dictate what you use.
+Just let your imagination, and taste buds, dictate what you use to make this glaze recipe your own.

 Next, add some apple cider vinegar to the jam for a sweet, acidic kick.
 Then, add fish sauce to enhance the flavor, yet not taste too fishy.
 Add in some kosher salt, fresh grated ginger, paprika, finely minced Fresno peppers, black ground pepper and ginger beer.
 Ginger beer is similar to root beer in that it’s non-alcoholic, but has a little bite and an herbal taste.